avestamh/AI-Drug-Discovery-Protein-Binding-/final_siamese/README.md

 ### 2. Data Merging

-Merged the Deloitte dataset with BindingDB features using:
+Merged the Dltt dataset with BindingDB features using:

 ```bash
 preprocess_merge_data.py